proio-org/proio/py-proio/README.md

 pip install --user --upgrade proio
 ```

+If you run into trouble importing proio, force upgrade the two dependencies
+which are `protobuf` and `lz4`.

 For information on what versions of Python are supported, please see the
 [Travis CI page](https://travis-ci.org/decibelcooper/proio).